maia-score/documentation/docs/paths/datasources/post.md

 ---
 id: createDatasource
 slug: datasources-post
-title: Create a new datasources record
+title: Create a new Datasource record
 sidebar_label: POST
 description: Creates, test and connects a new data source based on the secutiry scheme selected.
 ---